spiritrider13/Free-Jumper/README.md

 # Current known bugs:

-When playing after going to controls, the controls background stays on screen distance traveled stops after jump
+- When playing after going to controls, the controls background stays on screen
+- distance traveled stops after jump
+- a horse spawns on top of the current one after jump